Best Whole-Home Battery Backup Systems (2026)

 Best Overall: Tesla Powerwall 3 (~$11,500-15,500 installed) — Check price

-The consensus pick for mainstream whole-home backup.
+The consensus pick for mainstream whole-home backup, and still EnergySage's best-overall battery in its 2026 ranking (~$998/kWh installed — the lowest cost-per-kWh of the premium installed tier).
 13.5 kWh usable capacity with 11.5 kW continuous output — one of the highest power ratings of any single residential battery — plus an integrated solar inverter that makes it the cleanest choice for new solar-plus-storage builds.
 Automatic millisecond switchover keeps HVAC and other high-demand appliances running through outages.
-The main caveats are NMC chemistry (vs the LFP everyone else uses) and a 10-year warranty that trails FranklinWH and Enphase. [src1, src2, src8]
+It now uses LFP cells like the rest of the field; the remaining caveat is a 10-year warranty that trails FranklinWH and Enphase (both 15 years). [src1, src2, src8, src11]

 Best for Retrofits + Generator: FranklinWH aPower 2 (~$15,500+ installed) — Check price